 Accountants can now undertake probate work.
 Probate has traditionally been a major cause of professional negligence claims against the legal profession and specialist advice should be sought by accountants who are now undertaking or who are considering adding probate to their range of services.

 The Assigned Risks Pool (ARP) is a facility put in place by the Institute of Chartered Accountants to provide temporary cover for their members firms who are unable to secure professional indemnity insurance in the open market.
 There could be a variety of reasons why a firm is unable to obtain PI insurance.
 It will normally be because they have become a 'distressed risk' due to claims problems and no insurance company wants to insure them.

 We assist accountancy firms who have found it necessary to enter the ARP and are now looking to return to find professional indemnity insurance in the open market.

 There are many different scenarios where an accountancy firm can find themselves needing to claim on their professional indemnity insurance.
 Some are obvious but others are not, so here are a few real examples;

 A firm of independent accountants were the auditors to an import company.
 The company was providing false information for the purpose of raising money from banks.
-A fraud was committed and the banks sued the auditors to failing to detect the fraud.
+A fraud was committed and the banks sued the auditors for failing to detect the fraud.
 Claim settled £ 10 million

 An accountant failed to inform their client that their income had exceeded the VAT threshold and they should therefore register for VAT.
 As a result the client claimed against the accountant for the eventual liability.
 Claim settled £ 17,000